-BMP and Applicable Lists Infeasibility Criteria Infeasibility Describe and Rationale for BMP Not Select The following criteria can be cited as reasons for infeasibility without • The following criteria can be cited as reasons for infeasibility without further justification (though some require professional services to make the observation): Where the site cannot reasonably be designed to have: • Porous asphalt surface < 5% slope • Pervious concrete surface < 10% slope • Permeable interlocking concrete pavement surface < 12% slope • Permeable interlocking concrete pavement surface < 12% slope • Grid systems < 6-12% slope (check with manufacturer and local supplier to confirm maximum slope) Where the subgrade soils below a pollution-generating permeable pavement (e.g., road or parking lot) do not meet the soil suitability criteria for providing treatment.
+Other Hard Surfaces (cont.)
+BMP and Applicable Lists Infeasibility Criteria Infeasibility Description and Rationale for Each BMP Not Selected - The following criteria can be cited as reasons for infeasibility without further justification (though some require professional services to make the observation): Where the site cannot reasonably be designed to have: • Porous asphalt surface < 5% slope • Perrious concrete surface < 10% slope • Permeable interlocking concrete pavement surface < 12% slope • Grid systems < 6-12% slope (check with manufacturer and local supplier to confirm maximum slope) Where the subgrade soils below a pollution-generating permeable pavement (e.g., road or parking lot) do not meet the soil suitability criteria for providing treatment.
+See soil suitability criteria for providing treatment.
 See soil suitability criteria for treatment in the Stormwater Manual Volume III, Section 3.3.7.
 Note: In these instances, the city may approve installation of a 6 inch sand filter layer meeting city specifications for treatment as a condition of construction.
 Where underlying soils are unsuitable for supporting traffic loads when saturated.
 Soils meeting a California Bearing Ratio of 5 percent are considered suitable for residential access roads.
 Where replacing existing impervious surfaces unless the existing surface is a non-pollution generating surface over an outwash soil with a saturated hydraulic conductivity of 4 inches per hour or greater.
 Where appropriate field testing indicates soils have a measured (a.k.a., initial) subgrade soil saturated hydraulic conductivity less than 0.3 inches per hour.
 Only small-scale PIT or large-scale PIT methods in accordance with Stormwater Manual Volume III, Section 3.3.6 (or an alternative small scale test specified by the City) shall be used to evaluate infeasibility of permeable pavement areas.
-(Note: in these instances, unless other infeasibility estrictions apply, roads and parking lots may be built with an underdrain, preferably elevated within the base course, iff flow control benefits are desired.)
-Roads that receive more than very low traffic volumes, and areas having more than very low truck traffic.
-Roads with a projected average daily traffic ted
+(Note: In these instances, unless other infeasibility restrictions apply, roads and parking lots may be built with an underdrain, preferably elevated within the base course, if flow control benefits are desired.)
+Roads that receive more than very low traffic volumes, and areas having more than very l